kubevault/kubevault/docs/guides/platforms/external-vault.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Manage External Vault using Vault Operator
+# Manage External Vault using KubeVault operator

-You can manage external Vault (not deployed by Vault operator) by Vault operator.
-You can do following operations using Vault operator:
+The KubeVault operator can manage policies and secret engines of Vault servers which are not provisioned by the KubeVault operator.
+These Vault servers can be running outside a Kubernetes cluster or running inside a Kubernetes cluster but provisioned using a Helm chart.

+The KubeVault operator can perform the following operations for externally provisioned Vault servers:

 - Manage Vault [policy](https://www.vaultproject.io/docs/concepts/policies.html) using [VaultPolicy](/docs/concepts/policy-crds/vaultpolicy.md) and [VaultPolicyBinding](/docs/concepts/policy-crds/vaultpolicybinding.md).
 Guides can be found [here](/docs/guides/policy-management/overview.md).